ipld/specs/data-structures/ethereum/convenience_types.md

 ## TransactionHashes IPLD

 This is the IPLD schema for the ordered list of all transactions for a given block.
-* The IPLD block is the RLP encoded list of transaction hashes
+* The IPLD block is the RLP encoded list of transaction hashes.
 * CID links to `Transactions` use a KECCAK_256 multihash of the RLP encoded list of transaction hashes and the EthTxHashList codec (tbd).
 * `Transactions` IPLDs are not referenced from any canonical Ethereum object, but are instead linked to from the above `Block` and `TxTrace` objects.